 The Trackless Keyboard Tray from iMovR is more than the sum of its parts.
 It’s an under-desk keyboard tray that offers a host of important benefits, deriving its name from its unique “trackless” under-desk mounting.
 While this means that your keyboard will be fixed in one position on your desk (as opposed to being able to slide laterally), it also means that installation is easier, stability is improved, and the range of standing desks it accommodates is bigger.
 These benefits are not small—typing on this tray is a joy compared to a shakier track-mounted tray.

-The Trackless Tray draws an immediate comparison to the iMovR Stowaway, albeit with slightly more limited adjustability but an overall more sturdy feel.
-It offers a solid but standard 15 degrees of negative tilt versus the Stowaway’s 20, plus 5.73” of adjustment (traversing between -1.25” and -6.98” under your desk).
+The Trackless Tray draws an immediate comparison to the iMovR Stowaway, albeit with slightly more limited adjustability but an overall more sturdy feel and significantly easier installation.
+It offers a solid but standard -15° of ergonomic tilt versus the Stowaway’s -20°, plus 5.73” of adjustment (traversing between -1.25” and -6.98” under your desk).
 The gauge is also a little different, with both displaying height and degree of tilt, and neither being clearly superior.
 It’s up to you to decide whether you prefer a little bit more adjustability, or the extra stability and overall more polished feel we noticed in the Trackless.

-Both versions give you the same ergonomic features: 15 degrees of tilt and up to X” of height adjustability.
-The advantage comes with the Trackless Tray’s stability.
-While it’s not at the level of iMovR’s SteadyType line of keyboard trays (which also offer steeper inclines), it does offer better stability than just about anything with a track.
+While it’s not at the level of iMovR’s SteadyType line of keyboard trays such as the ones built into their Lander and Cascade desks, or the externally attachable ones like the SteadyType Exo and Elevon (which also offer steeper inclines), it does offer better stability than just about anything with a track.
 Plus, it has a thicker tray, which lends it a more solid feel than the Stowaway.

 Ergonomic Evaluation for Sitting, Standing, and Walking

-The big question is this: is 15 degrees of negative tilt enough for proper typing?
+The big question is this: is °15 degrees of tilt enough for proper typing?
 For sitting and standing, the answer is yes for the vast majority of people.
-In our testing, as compared with using a keyboard on the surface of a desk at 0 degrees of tilt, the Trackless Tray made a world of difference in reducing strain.
+In our testing, as compared with using a keyboard on the surface of a desk at 0° of tilt, the Trackless Tray made a world of difference in reducing strain on the wrists and elbows.
 You can keep your hands aligned with your wrists, and with the addition of a monitor arm for some extra height, you have a completely ergonomically sound workstation.
 No problems there.

 Under-Desk Keyboard Tray Installation

-The Trackless Tray installs under the desk using an included mounting template.
-The process wasn’t particularly time-consuming or confusing, though it does require you to bust out the power tools.
-Not having to install the track cuts out one step from the process, which makes things a little easier; however, iMovR isn’t currently offering pre-drilled holes on their desks, which would turn the installation process into a cakewalk.
+The Trackless Tray installs under any desk using the included mounting template.
+The process wasn’t particularly time-consuming or confusing, though you’ll probably want to bust out the cordless drill and screwdriver, as you would when installing most any conventional AKT.
+Not having to install the track cuts out one significant step from the process, which makes things a little easier.

-By far the biggest benefit of the Trackless Tray is its improved stability and build quality, leading to a much more comfortable typing experience.
-It delivers a standard, but not groundbreaking, set of features that enable you to type from a proper ergonomic position.
-Pair that with quicker and easier installation, and the appeal of going trackless becomes apparent.
-Serious treadmill deskers may not be satisfied, but for everyone else, the Trackless is a solid choice.
+By far the biggest long-term benefit of the Trackless Tray is its improved stability and build quality, leading to a much more comfortable typing experience.
+The biggest up-front benefit is the much easier installation process, especially on newer iMovR desks that are pre-drilled for this tray.
+The Trackless Keyboard Tray delivers a standard, but not groundbreaking, set of features that enable you to type from a proper ergonomic position.